rubyonracetracks/tutorial-rails-rubymn2/04-02-forhire_show.md

 * One solution to the referential integrity problem was to execute the command "rails db:test:prepare" before each test.
 Unfortunately, that took about 15 seconds, compared to less than 2 seconds to run the model tests and less than 4 seconds to run the controller tests.
 Given how frequently I run tests, multiplying the amount of time needed was unacceptable.
 * Another solution to the referential integrity problem was to use the DatabaseCleaner gem.
 Unfortunately, that severely slowed down the tests.
 For example, it took over a minute to run the controller tests.
 * Some people use factories instead of test fixtures and RSpec instead of Minitest.
 Unfortunately, that would require rewriting the Rails Neutrino script that builds the template app that I use as a basis for new Rails apps.
-* Thus, my solution is the scripts in test/setup_objects.rb.
+* Thus, my solution is the test/setup_objects.rb script.
 It's unorthodox, but it gets the job done quickly without cutting corners on quality.

 #### Controller
 * Edit the file app/controllers/forhires_controller.rb.
 Add the line "#" immediately before the line "class ForhiresController < ApplicationController".